janlelis/az/README.md

 ## Included Fonts

 **Please note:** Be sure to understand that the output from az does not change the real font, but displays these special "font" codepoints within the actual font.
+Also note that assistive technology might be unable to properly interpret these.

 Font                                | Output
 ------------------------------------|------------